Overview of Learning Disorders

 Evaluation

 Cognitive evaluation typically includes verbal and nonverbal intelligence testing and is usually done by a school psychologist.
 Psychoeducational testing may be helpful in describing the child’s preferred manner of processing information (eg, holistically or analytically, visually or aurally).
-Neuropsychologic assessment is particularly useful in children with known central nervous system injury or illness to map the areas of the brain that correspond to specific functional strengths and weaknesses.
+Neuropsychological assessment is particularly useful in children with known central nervous system injury or illness to map the areas of the brain that correspond to specific functional strengths and weaknesses.
 Speech and language evaluations establish integrity of comprehension and language use, phonologic processing, and verbal memory and can also assess pragmatic (social) language.

 Educational assessment and performance evaluation by teachers’ observations of classroom behavior and determination of academic performance are essential.
 Reading evaluations measure abilities in word decoding and recognition, comprehension, and fluency.
 Writing samples should be obtained to evaluate spelling, syntax, and fluency of ideas.
 Mathematical ability should be assessed in terms of computation skills, knowledge of operations, understanding of concepts, and interpretation of "word problems."